openxthinking/docs/global/howto.md

 Swatches are a visual representation of product variants.
 To display swatches, you need the latest version of Bullet and category metafields connected to your variants.
 With Bullet, variant options can be displayed either in a dropdown or as a swatch.
 If you're displaying variant options as a swatch, then you can choose to have these swatches displayed as a circle, swatch, or none, which displays the option value as text.

-?> Swatches can only be used with products that have variants connected to category metafields entries for color.
+?> Swatches are only available on the product page.
+Swatches can only be used with products that have variants connected to category metafields entries for color.

 #### Set up